mashion/devopscasts/articles/2011-07-31-chef-solo-basics.md

     $ gem install knife-solo

 Knife solo is based on chef's own knife helper tool.
 It gives you a few extra commands that make working with chef solo a bit easier.
-If this is the first time you're using knife, you'll need to generate a configuration file.
+If this is the first time you're using chef, the install make take a bit of time since it will also install the chef gem.
+You'll need to generate a configuration file.

     $ knife configure -r . --defaults